jaurenigel/flexi-client/README.md

-# ContitouchPMS
+# FlexiPMS

-> contitouch project management system
+> FlexiPMS is a agile/scrum like project management system

 ## Build Setup